wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : You want me to buy Harrods!?!?!

 **_Candice_** : Oh babes, would you?
 Oh I'm so excited, this nail bar idea of mine, it's gonna be massive.
 I'll be the queen of nail bars.
-I'll be in all the papers, Candice Jones, entrebr.. entrerpor.. enterer... business-woman.
-Can we make an offer now, I've got the phone number, ring em now Gid, I could have the interior designers in by the weekend...
+I'll be in all the papers, Candice Jones, entrebr.. entrer-por.. business-woman.
+Can we make an offer?
+I've got the phone number.
+Ring em now Gid.
+Oooh, I could have the interior designers in by the weekend...

 **_Gideon_** : But Candice, I'm busy trying to rescue my portfolio...

 **_Candice_** : But you promised I could open a nail bar!
 You know it's my dream.

 **_Gideon_** : Candice, the markets...
-I'm almost broke
+I'm almost broke.

 **_Candice_** : What about your relatives, I thought your Mum's uncle was royalty or something?

 **_Gideon_** : Great Uncle Clive?
 I don't even know the geezer.
 He'd never lend me money...
 Or would he?

-**_Candice_** : You're family Gid, he'd have to help out, you'd just have to work on him, like you worked on me... you've always had a way with words...
+**_Candice_** : You're family Gid, he'd have to help you out.
+You'd just have to work on him, like you worked on me... you've always had a way with words...

 ---